Cyprus country profile

 1963 - President Makarios raises Turkish fears by proposing constitutional changes which would abrogate power-sharing arrangements.
 Inter-communal violence erupts.
 Turkish side withdraws from power-sharing.

-1974 - Military junta in Greece backs coup against Makarios, who escapes.
-Within days Turkish troops land in north.
-Coup collapses.
-Turkish forces occupy a third of the island.
+1974 - Military junta in Greece backs coup against President Makarios, prompting Turkish invasion and occupation of a third of the island.
 Greek and Turkish Cypriots flee in opposite directions.

-1983 - Rauf Denktash declares the breakaway state of Turkish Republic of Northern Cyprus, which is recognised only by Turkey.
+1983 - Rauf Denktas declares a Turkish Republic of Northern Cyprus, which is recognised only by Turkey.

 2003 - Turkish and Greek Cypriots cross island's dividing "green line" for first time in 30 years after Turkish Cypriot authorities ease border restrictions.